Women’s Coastal Pilgrimage

 • Professional guiding and support for four days

-• Simple breakfast and supper which we will carry * (we will buy our own lunch each day from local eateries along the coast path - eg pasty, sandwich etc)
+• Simple breakfast and supper is included in the cost of the trip.
+We will buy our own lunch each day from local cafes along the coast path - eg pasty, sandwich.
+And of course you can bring along as many snacks as you like!

-• Guided sessions in breathwork, poetry, and nature connection
+• Mindfulness sessions: walking meditation breathwork, poetry, and nature connection

 • Group facilitation and space-holding throughout

-• This offering is for women who feel the pull of the sea — those who crave time outdoors, space to breathe, and the supportive company of others walking a similar path.
+• This offering is for women who feel the pull of the sea, women who crave time outdoors, space to breathe, and the supportive company of others walking a similar path.

 It’s for the woman seeking: